DCAN-Labs/BOBsRepositoryRTD/docs/intro.md

 We encourage everyone interested to take part in the open repository!
 Here are some ways:

-* Use the exisiting segmentations for your own pipeline development or other processing (LINK TO GET EXISTING DATA)
+* Use the exisiting segmentations for your own pipeline development or other processing
 * Review the existing segmentations for accuracy
 * Contribute new segmentations on the existing data
 * Contribute new data to the repository

+## Where else can I find information?

+Links:
+* [BOBs Repository on Open Science Framework (OSF)] (https://osf.io/wdr78/)
+* [BOBs Repository on AWS] (https://registry.opendata.aws/bobsrepository/)
+* [Masonic Institute for the Developing Brain (MIDB)] (https://midb.umn.edu/)

+Citations:
+BIBSNet Preprint: [Hendrickson, T. J., Reiners, P., Moore, L. A., Perrone, A. J., Alexopoulos, D., Lee, E. G., ... & Feczko, E. (2023).
+BIBSNet: A Deep Learning Baby Image Brain Segmentation Network for MRI Scans. bioRxiv.] (https://www.biorxiv.org/content/10.1101/2023.03.22.533696v2)